BioClub/BHA5/participants/kazuhide/index.md

 - [SIB](https://www.sib.swiss/training/e-learning)
 - [Canadian Bioinformatics Workshops](https://bioinformatics.ca/workshops/high-throughput-biology-sequence-networks/)
 - [Genetic-algorhithm](https://www.slideshare.net/kzokm/genetic-algorithm-41617242)

+## What is bioinformatics?

+Bioinformatics is an interdisciplinary field that develops methods and software tools for understanding biological data.
+As an interdisciplinary field of science, Bioinformatics combines Computer Science, Biology, Mathematics, and Engineering to analyze and interpret biological data.The main task of bioinformatics is analysis and interpretation of various types of data.

 ## PlanA(Midterm Presentation)
 I want to compare how slime mold and ants will solve the same maze.